 Building on this tradition, New York Life signed the Amicus Brief supporting marriage equality in 2013 and again in 2015, and in 2017 the company became an early adopter of the United Nations LGBTI Standard of Conduct for Business, joining its own internal efforts with a global movement.
 In 2019, the company signed an amicus brief filed with the U.S. Supreme Court in an effort to secure the protection of LGBTQ+ rights in federal antidiscrimination laws.
 We take heart in the recent historic Supreme Court ruling, which affirmed that sexual orientation and gender identity discrimination are prohibited under Title VII of the Civil Rights Act.
 This landmark ruling reflects New York Life’s longstanding belief that diversity and inclusion are the foundation of a successful company culture.

 As more people and organizations have come to recognize the importance of inclusion in recent years, New York Life has been recognized for its practices fostering equality.
 Since 2009, the Human Rights Campaign has regularly listed New York Life as a top place to work for LGBTQ+ equality, and the company has been named to Diversity Best Practices’ Leading Inclusion Index for the past several years.
+And in 2022, New York Life became a founding sponsor of the Sexuality and Gender Alliance of Actuaries (SAGAA), whose purpose is to facilitate connections between LGBTQ+ actuaries and allies to engage in community-wide dialogue about LGBTQ+ issues.”

 2 “Don Ross, Elizabeth Taylor Co-Host AIDS Fund-Raising Program,” New York Life News, April 1995